 Save this amazing Chicken Soup recipe for later!

-I looked for ideas online and also did some research on spices that were good for colds.
+I did some research on spices that were good for colds.
 I came across turmeric, which is considered an immune system booster and contains lots of antioxidants and anti-inflammatory properties, perfect for when you have a cold or the flu!
 So I consulted with my head chef, that would be Ryan, and he helped me come up with this recipe, packed full of goodness.

 Kitchen Prep Tools, Utensils & Appliances